Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 Steps to configure your metamask:

 1. Go to https://metamask.io/ and download the metamask.
-That will redirect you to chrome webstor.
+That will redirect you to Chrome web store.
 Add the Metamask extension.
-Once the installation is done, get started page will appear.
+Once the installation is done, the get started page will appear.

    ![](../Resources/Campaign%20Funding%20DApp/Metamask-Getstarted.JPG)

 2. Check the agreement and Create a new wallet.
-Follow the steps to create wallet.
+Follow the steps to create a wallet.

 3. Once you are ready with your wallet -> add it to your extension for ease of access.

-4. You can now see you wallet appear like this:
+4. You can now see your wallet appear like this:

    ![](../Resources/Campaign%20Funding%20DApp/Metamask-wallet-home.JPG)

-5. Selecte Ethereum Mainnet and switch the toggle to show test networks.
-Then select 'Add network' and then use Holesky Testnet details (mentioned in Holesky section above) to add it.
+5. Select Ethereum Mainnet and switch the toggle to show test networks.
+Then select 'Add network' and then use Holesky Testnet details (mentioned in the Holesky section above) to add it.

 6. Now we have to get some funds.
 You can get free Sepolia and Holesky Faucets here: https://faucets.pk910.de/

 7. Once we get some funds, we are ready to start the deployment of our contract.
 For that, we will need our private key to use in our smart contract application.
-Click on account in your metamask wallet and follow the steps to fetch the private key.
+Click on the account in your metamask wallet and follow the steps to fetch the private key.

-8. Save your private key in env variable of your code.
+8. Save your private key in the env variable of your code.
 To do so, create a new .env file in your project and put the private key there.

    ```bash
    PRIVATE_KEY=<Your Private Key>